binance/binance-spot-api-docs/testnet/user-data-stream.md

   </tr>
 </table>

-If the order is an OCO, an event will be displayed named `ListStatus` in addition to the `executionReport` event.
+If it's an order list, an event will be displayed named `ListStatus` in addition to the `executionReport` event.

 **Payload**
 ```javascript